Pilonidal cyst resection

 Non-surgical treatment may be used if the area is not infected:

 Pilonidal cyst resection is generally safe.
-Ask your doctor about these complications:
+Ask your provider about these complications:

 After the procedure:

-Ford DH, Bailey HR.
-Pilonidal disease.
+Wells K, Pendola M. Pilonidal disease and perianal hidradenitis.
 In: Yeo CJ, ed.
 Shackelford's Surgery of the Alimentary Tract.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2013;chap 149.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2019:chap 153.